Is this Heaven . . . or is it Monona? Enjoy an excellent quality of life here!

 Year-round recreational activities include camping, canoeing or kayaking; fishing and ice fishing; hunting; snowmobiling, snowshoeing, or cross-country skiing; hiking; biking or motorcycling; and much more.

 With big hearts and energetic spirit, Monona's 1,549 friendliest neighbors go the extra mile to make visitors and newcomers feel welcome and at home.
 One visit to Monona and you'll know what we mean!
 The city, donors, and volunteers literally built the area's first all-inclusive handicapped-accessible children’s playground in Monona City Park, the closest comparable park is located within a two-hour driving radius.
-This park provides playful, stimulating, and educational play opportunities for tri-state children of all ages and all abilities, some of whom may be discovering for their first time the ability to play alongside other children in a state-of-the-art, safe and secure playground setting.
+This park provides stimulating, educational, entertaining and playful opportunities for tri-state children of all ages and abilities, some of whom may be discovering for their very first time the ability to play alongside all other children in a state-of-the-art, safe and secure playground setting.
 From birth, babies learn about their world using their give senses: seeing, smelling, hearing, feeling & tasting.
 As they grow, children’s senses are their most familiar and most basic way to explore and process new information.
 Sensory play enhances learning through hands-on activities that stimulate the child’s senses.
 This is a great way for children to explore the world they live in . . . right in their own backyard!